 About Dr. Brusko

-Todd M. Brusko, Ph.D., conducted his graduate training at the University of Florida College of Medicine in the Interdisciplinary Program in Biomedical Sciences.
+Dr. Brusko conducted his graduate training at the University of Florida College of Medicine in the Interdisciplinary Program in Biomedical Sciences.
 While there, he was awarded the Graduate Fellowship for Outstanding Research Award for his work at the laboratory for Mark A. Atkinson, Ph.D.
 He then went on to conduct his postdoctoral fellowship at the University of California, San Francisco (UCSF) under the mentorship of Jeffrey Bluestone, Ph.D..
-Dr. Brusko’s work at UCSF was supported by a prestigious Advanced Postdoctoral Fellowship Award sponsored by the Juvenile Diabetes Research Foundation (JRDF).
-This work contributed to the first clinical trial employing regulatory T-cells as a potential treatment for Type 1 diabetes.
-Dr. Brusko is currently supported by a Career Development Award by the JDRF.
+Dr. Brusko’s work at UCSF was supported by a prestigious Advanced Postdoctoral Fellowship and then a Career Development Award sponsored by the Juvenile Diabetes Research Foundation (JRDF).
+This work contributed to the first clinical trial employing regulatory T-cells as a potential treatment for type 1 diabetes (T1D).

 Dr. Brusko is currently appointed as an Associate Professor within the Diabetes Institute at the University of Florida, College of Medicine.
 The research interests of his academic lab are centrally themed around understanding the mechanisms by which the immune system maintains a state of control, often referred to as immunological tolerance.
 A portion of his lab is dedicated to understanding how genetic risk variants influence this process, as well as identifying pathway defects in individuals who develop autoimmune diseases.
 These studies have focused primarily on genes impacting key checkpoints in T cell activation, including TCR signaling, co-stimulation, and the IL-2 signaling pathway.